stevegrunwell/code-review-for-me-and-you/slides.md

 * Scripts that can be executed throughout Git lifecycle
 * Not stored in the repo by default, but can easily be distributed
+    * Tools like Husky, Lefthook, etc. can handle setting these up automatically
 * Things like automatically running PHP_Codesniffer pre-commit, updating dependencies on git pull, or running tests ahead of a git push

 ----